DatGuy1/Windows-Toasts/README.md

 I created this library since the other Windows toast notification libraries were all but abandoned, lacked features, and were using pywin32 bindings.

+Using WinRT may come with its own limitations.
+However, the only issue I've encountered compared to using pywin32 bindings is not being able to select the duration in seconds, but rather as short/long.

 ## Credits

 The code is adapted from [mohabouje's wonderful C++ WinToasts library](https://github.com/mohabouje/WinToast)